 - “Monolith” apple – the first from our own apple breeding program

-- Varieties with stellar names: Aurora, Autumn Star, Eclipse, Enterprise, James Kirk Crab, Picard, Gold Star, Northstar King, Nova, Starfire, Star Song, Starr, Stellar, Suncrisp, Sundance, Sunglo, Sunrise, Super Nova, and Twinkling Star
+- Varieties with stellar names: Aurora, Autumn Star, Enterprise, Gold Star, Northstar King, Starfire, Star Song, Starr, Stellar, Suncrisp, Sundance, Sunglo, Sunrise, Super Nova, and more.

-- Ike has decided that all of his new apple introductions (from his breeding project) will now come with stellar names; he's planning to go with star names!
-"Ludicrisp" he named before making that plan (and besides, Ludicrisp NEEDS that name!), but don't be surprised if, down the road, you see some NSO varieties called such things as "Casseopeia", "Andromeda", "Draco", or "Betleguese"!
+- Ike decided that all of the new apple introductions (from his breeding project) will now come with stellar names; he’s planning to go with star names.
+“Ludicrisp” he named before making that plan (and besides, Ludicrisp NEEDS that name!), but don’t be surprised if, down the road, you see some NSO varieties called such things as “Casseopeia”, “Andromeda”, “Draco”, or “Betleguese”!

-For now: Continued farming of fruits and veggies, going to farmers' markets, operating our CSA and farm store.
-PLUS Ike will continue with lots of his fruit and vegetable breeding projects!
-We'll continue to expand and grow the farm store into even more of a community place to be, with classes, activities, art shows, and more
+For now: Continued farming of fruits and veggies, going to farmers’ markets, operating our CSA and farm store.
+PLUS Ike will continue with his apple breeding projects.

 At some point?
 Retirement!

-Ike and Lisa plan to step back sometime prior to 2030, whether that be much sooner or not remains to be seen.
+Ike and Lisa plan to step back sometime between 2027 and 2030, whether that be much sooner or not remains to be seen.
 The exact year will depend on finding the right new owner who will care for the land and develop what is now NSO into what he/she/they want to see it become.
-We are looking forward to seeing the future of the farm's development!
+We are looking forward to seeing the future of the farm’s development!